Premium Tax Credit

 Not Eligible for Government Programs.
 If you are eligible for coverage through a government plan (such as Medicare, Medicaid, CHIP, or TRICARE), you cannot use the premium tax credit.

 Filing Status Cannot Be Married Filing Separately.
 If your filing status is “married filing separately,” you cannot claim the premium tax credit (except in certain cases of domestic abuse or spousal abandonment).
-Additionally, to qualify for this credit you cannot be claimed as a dependent by another person.
+Additionally, to qualify for this credit you cannot be claimed as a dependent by another person on their tax return.

 How to Use the Premium Tax Credit